HCI (HCI)

 AI Analysis | Feedback

-Paresh Patel is the founder and Chief Executive Officer of HCI Group, Inc., co-founding the company (originally Homeowners Choice, Inc.) in 2006.
-He has held the role of CEO since 2011 and Chairman since 2007.
-Patel also serves as President of Homeowners Choice Property & Casualty Insurance Company, Inc. and President and Chairman of the Board of TypTap Insurance Company.
-He leveraged his extensive software development experience to design HCI's policy administration systems.
-Prior to HCI, he founded NorthStar Bank in Tampa, Florida, and was on the Board of Directors of its parent company, NorthStar Banking Corporation, from 2006 to 2011.
-He also served as Chairman of Oxbridge Re Holdings Limited from 2014 to 2018 and Chairman of First Home Bancorp, Inc. from 2011 to 2015.
-His earlier career included roles as Director of Customer Care and Billing at Global Crossing and as an independent software and systems consultant.
-He earned Bachelor's and Master's degrees in Electrical Engineering from the University of Cambridge.
-He also founded Whistle Group, Inc. and Exzeo Group, Inc..
+Paresh Patel is the founder and Chief Executive Officer of HCI Group, Inc..
+He co-founded the company, originally known as Homeowners Choice, Inc., in 2006.
+Mr. Patel also serves as Chairman of the Board for TypTap Insurance Company.
+He leveraged his extensive software development experience to design and continues to oversee HCI's policy administration systems.
+Previously, he founded NorthStar Bank in Tampa, Florida, and was on the Board of Directors of its parent company, NorthStar Banking Corporation, from 2006 to 2011.
+He also served as president of Scorpio Systems, Inc., a software development company, and chairman of the board of First Home Bancorp, Inc..
+He was also a director of customer care and billing with Global Crossing.

 Mark Harmsworth, Chief Financial Officer